csci104/site/homework/hw4draft/programming/index.md

 You will create an executable called `rsa` which takes in 2 command-line parameters: `p` and `q` (in either order).
 Your program will assume that p and q are large primes (if they are not prime, your algorithm should still run and not crash, but we cannot promise the decryption process will be secure or accurate).
 A list of prime numbers (for testing) can be found [here](http://compoasso.free.fr/primelistweb/page/prime/liste_online_en.php), or you can write your own prime-finding algorithm.

 When run, your program should immediately prompt the user for a command (via cin) and, after having executed that command, should loop and prompt the user again.
-If the user enters an invalid command, you may do anything except crash (including gracefully terminating the program, or asking for another command).
+If the user enters an invalid command, output an error message and ask for another command.
 The list of valid commands are as follows:

 1. `EXIT`  Gracefully terminate the program.
 2. `DECRYPT [input] [output]`  Opens the file at [input], reads the contents of the file, decrypts the message, and creates/overwrites the file at [output] with the decrypted message.